AaltoSciComp/scicomp-docs/triton/apps/comsol.rst

 	     :width: 50%
 	     :alt: Figure showing the comsol settings for Cluster Computing.

+   In this configuration, `sjjamsa` is replaced with your username.

   .. image:: comsol_cluster_computing_1.jpg
 	     :width: 50%
 	     :alt: Figure showing the comsol settings for Cluster Computing within the Job Configurations.